affidexlab/new/affidexlab/new/docs/bloomie-partnership-deck.md

 ### Why You Should Bet On Us

 **We're Not Asking for Faith – We're Offering Proof:**
-- Product is 95% built (not vaporware)
+- Product is 100% built and LIVE ON MAINNET (not vaporware)
-- Testnet is live (you can test yourself)
+- You can test it RIGHT NOW on Base, Arbitrum, Optimism, Polygon
-- Smart contracts deployed and audited soon
+- Smart contracts deployed and operational (audit post-launch)
-- Tokenomics designed with community in mind
+- Tokenomics designed with community in mind (70% to community)
-- Roadmap is realistic and achievable
+- Launching publicly in LESS THAN 2 WEEKS
+- First VC round February 2026 (we're proving traction first)

 **We're Not Asking You to Work for Free:**
 - Performance-based compensation (you win when we win)